roylouislgarcia/roylouislgarcia.github.io/_posts/2018-11-17-scripting-comparison-bash-powershelll.markdown

 topic: programming
 ---

-This is just a simple glimpse into how I use Bash scripts and/or PowerShell scripts on my Windows 10 machine to automate my workflow, or atleast run a scripts to do more than one thing at a time.
+This is just a simple glimpse into how I use Bash scripts and/or PowerShell scripts on my Windows 10 machine to automate my workflow and do more than one thing at a time.

-I normally start my console emulator, _cmder_, as a Bash admin, but I also open a new _cmder_ window/tab as a PowerShell admin.
+I normally start my console emulator, _cmder_, as a Bash admin, but sometimes, I open a new tab as a PowerShell admin.

 <img src="/assets/images/tutorials/cmderinit.png" width="500px"/>